Nesper94/Metabiome/documentation/source/tutorial.rst

 .. code-block:: bash

     metabiome concoct -i contigs_reads/ -o concoct_out/

-CONCOCT will generate 40 bins from the assembly of the sample ERR981212, which are located in :file:`concoct_out/fasta_bins/ERR981212_sub_paired_bt2/`:
+For example, CONCOCT will generate 40 bins from the assembly of the sample ERR981212, which are located in :file:`concoct_out/fasta_bins/ERR981212_sub_paired_bt2/`:

 .. code-block:: bash